-As much as we adore fireworks.. the loud noises can be distressing for some children, especially very young ones.
+As much as we adore fireworks, especially on New Year’s Eve.. the loud noises can be distressing for some children, especially very young ones.
 Though even my 13year old doesn’t like the crowds and smoke from firework displays.
 So how do you make fireworks kids friendly?
 Bring your firework inspired activities and ideas into the home – to a quiet, safe environment.
+We particularly love making fireworks paintings and there are lots of techniques from using glue to shaving cream.
+So fun.
 Read on and find out more!

 Firework Activities for Early Years and Preschool

 I will try and “sort” these projects into some broad categories, but of course they all overlap a little.
 To begin with how about some firework crafts for toddlers and preschoolers – super simple projects that are fun to make and play with!
 As mentioned, adapt the colours in this project to suit different celebrations.
 E.g. go for red, white and blues if celebrating the fourth of july, and LOTS of color if celebrating Diwali or New Year’s Eve.
 Bonfire night is great with yellows, oranges and red to represent fire.
 So grab, your paper, scissors, paintbrush and glue and let’s see what we can create.